cpc-iat/impactassessment.github.io/book/intro.md

-# Geographic Data Science with PySAL and the PyData Stack
+# Data Science for Impact Assessment with PySAL and the PyData Stack

 * Dr Henry Chan
 * Ms Christina Last